What Is It Like Skiing With Airpods? Pros and Cons

 The ability to listen to music while skiing has changed how some people ski over the years.
-From helmet insert to slim in-ear headphones – the choice for music while skiing has never been better.
+From helmet inserts to slim in-ear headphones - the choice for music while skiing has never been better.
 So should you invest in a pair of AirPods for your next ski trip?

 Skiing with AirPods can be a great way to listen to music to give you an extra energy boost while you are skiing.
-However, you should always be careful while listening to music skiing as using AirPods can restrict your sense of hearing.
+However, you should always be careful while listening to music while skiing as using AirPods can restrict your sense of hearing.

 What Are Airpods?